Showing 133–144 of 202 results

 With an extensive portfolio of models – Yamaha upright pianos, digital pianos, grands, acoustics – there is a Yamaha for everyone, especially beginners.
 A great starter piano is the Yamaha U1 acoustic piano – perfect for entry-level playing but with plenty of capability as your playing skills develop.

-Alternatively, you could go for a digital Yamaha piano, where you can control volume or use headphones – sparing others from the relentless sound of those early days of practice.
+Some people think it’s necessary to start with a Yamaha keyboard but you could go for a digital Yamaha piano, where you can control volume or use headphones – sparing others from the relentless sound of those early days of practice.

 For help picking out the right Yamaha piano for your playing level, aspirations, and budget, get in touch.